PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 The enter task pool is first partitioned by global share and resource requirements such as the number of cores and memory size.
 Each ``Job Generator`` agent takes one partition in a single processing cycle.
-``Job Throttler`` runs in the agent and checks whether there are enough jobs running or queued on compute resources for the partition.
+``Job Throttler`` runs in the agent and checks whether there are enough jobs running or queued on computing resources for the partition.
-If not, the agent spawns multiple threads. ``Job Broker`` running on each thread takes one task in the partition based on its priority and selects appropriate compute resources.
+If not, the agent spawns multiple threads. ``Job Broker`` running on each thread takes one task in the partition based on its priority and selects appropriate computing resources.
-The selection algorithm considers data locality, requirements for data processing and transfers, constraints and downtime of compute resources, and transfer backlog over the network.
+The selection algorithm considers data locality, requirements for data processing and transfers, constraints and downtime of computing resources, and transfer backlog over the network.
-If one or more compute resources are available, ``Job Broker`` passes the task to ``Job Splitter`` which generates jobs to respect task requirements and various constraints of compute resources.
+If one or more computing resources are available, ``Job Broker`` passes the task to ``Job Splitter`` which generates jobs to respect task requirements and various constraints of computing resources.
 Finally, the job submission code submits those jobs to the PanDA server after ``Task Setupper`` prepares output data collections.
 Then ``Job Broker`` takes the next task.